bodo-ai/Bodo/docs/docs/file_io.md

 ##### core-site.xml
 !!! note
-    core-site.xml authentication is not supported on Bodo Platform, instead use the environment variables or Azure Identities.
+    core-site.xml authentication is not supported on Bodo Platform, instead use the environment variables.

 To authenticate with a core-site.xml file Hadoop Filesystem sources its credentials from the first available `core-site.xml` file on the `CLASSPATH`.
 When Hadoop is set up (including